polysyllabic/chaos/docs/streamSetup.md

 # Stream Setup

 ## OBS Overlay Sizes
+When adding browser sources for the overlay pages, use these canonical paths:

+- `/overlays/current-votes`
+- `/overlays/vote-timer`
+- `/overlays/active-mods`

+Use `http://` when TLS is off and `https://` when TLS is enabled.

-When adding browser sources in your chat for the Votes, VoteTime, and ActiveMods pages, I recommend the following width and height for each browser overlay:
+I recommend the following width and height for each browser overlay:

 - Votes
  - - Width: 500